All You Need To Know About PERT in Project Management

-Working in project management means knowing all about several important acronym and PERT is another one that you need to be able to understand and judge whether it is appropriate for use in your projects.
+Working in project management means knowing all about several important acronym and PERT is another one that you need to be able to understand and judge whether it’s appropriate for use in your projects.
+Having managed software development timelines at Tallyfy, I’ve found PERT particularly useful when dealing with uncertain task durations.
 PERT stands for Program Evaluation and Review Technique, and it is a statistical tool created for analyzing the tasks that make up a project.

 PERT in project management is often compared to the Critical Path method, which aims to fulfill a similar purpose of analyzing and representing the project tasks in a visual chart, similar to a GANTT chart.
 Both of these methods were created in the 1950s (while the GANTT chart dates back to the 1910s) and have become cornerstones of project management in the decades since.